 |Fixed Limit 7 Card Stud||.50/1||$30/60|

 The Party Poker Bonus

-Party Poker offers a nice 100% bonus up to $500 for all new players, which is definitely among the more generous offers in the industry these days.
+Party Poker used to offer a nice 100% bonus up to $500 for all new players, which was definitely among the more generous offers in the industry.

 It isn’t breathtaking, but it definitely is a very nice boost for serious players looking to boost their bankrolls.

-Be sure to use the BTF Party Poker bonus code to make sure you unlock everything.
+Be sure to use the Party Poker bonus code to make sure you unlock everything.

 This simply makes sense, since Party Poker is a reputable room, and you’ll be able to withdraw your funds easily at all times without archaic rollover requirements.

 As usually with poker bonuses, the bonus cash isn’t given out at once, but rather released in increments.